Adldap2/Adldap2-Laravel/docs/auth.md

 ];
 ```

+> **Note:** For some real examples, you can browse the listeners located
+> in: `vendor/adldap2/adldap2-laravel/src/Listeners` and see their usage.

 ### Fallback

 The login fallback option allows you to login as a local database user using the default Eloquent authentication